2022 Youth Creation Workshops : sound creation and introduction to the ÉCHO platform*

-OMG MTL !, made under the guidance of director Émilie B. Guérette, is the fourth webdoc produced by the RIDM’s Youth Program.
-Exploring the relationship between students at the specialized Eurêka School and their city, the interactive work is a playful window on the students’ thoughts and personalities, conveyed through photos and sound recordings.
-The photo and audio portraits were created by the students under the supervision of a team of professional trainers.
-Most images were captured using tablets (iPads), so that the students could explore the artistic potential of digital tools many of them already use every day.
+In 2017, made under the guidance of director Émilie B. Guérette OMG MTL !, explores the relationship between students at the specialized Eurêka School and their city.
+The interactive work is a playful window on the students’ thoughts and personalities, conveyed through photos and sound recordings.

 In 2015, with Intersections, students at Amos school explored their neighbourhood and talked about peaceful coexistence, preconceptions and prejudices as a way of demystifying Montréal-Nord.
 Catherine Therrien and Nadine Gomez led the students in their adventure.

 In 2014, the pilot project Sans cell, trop cruel introduced students at Montreal’s Jeanne-Mance high school to every facet of webdocumentary production.
 The project is about the students’ relationship with their mobile phones at home, among friends and at school, where the devices are strictly prohibited.
 The project was led by director Marie-Claude Fournier.